yomazini/dotfiles/README.md

 - **Debugging time**: Reduced by 50%

 ## NOTE:
-You may encounter an error or problem.
-Please remove the  element from the script and do it manually
+You may encounter some Problems in the install.sh. simply remove these lines from the script and do it manually
 ```bash

      print_step "Installinsg Zsh plugins..."